 Ok so my logo is massive!
 I should have made it smaller!
 Anyway, by clicking on the WordPress logo itself you can add your own logo.
 Simply upload and away you go.

-You can also change the URL this image points to via drop down, simply choose a page to go to, so you could point it to you home page or leave it blank.
+You can also change the URL this image points to via the drop down, simply choose a page to go to, so you could point it to your homepage or leave it blank.

 There’s also an option for spacing below the logo so you can tinker with it, to get it just right.
 Or if you really wanted to you could just disable the logo all together!